Evan Spiegel: Early life and education

-Spiegel was born in Los Angeles, California, to lawyers John W. Spiegel and Melissa Ann Thomas.
+Evan Thomas Spiegel was born in Los Angeles, California, to lawyers John W. Spiegel and Melissa Ann Thomas.
 He grew up in Pacific Palisades, California, where he was raised Episcopalian.
 He was educated at the Crossroads School for Arts and Sciences in Santa Monica, and attended Stanford University.

-Spiegel took design classes at the Otis College of Art and Design while still in the high school and at the Art Center College of Design in Pasadena the summer before entering Stanford.
+Spiegel took design classes at the Otis College of Art and Design while still in high school and at the Art Center College of Design in Pasadena the summer before entering Stanford.
 He also had an unpaid internship in sales at Red Bull.
 While a student, he worked as a paid intern for a biomedical company, as a careers instructor in Cape Town, South Africa, and at Intuit on the TxtWeb project.
-Spiegel is a member of the Kappa Sigma fraternity.
+Spiegel is a member of Kappa Sigma fraternity.

 Career

 In April 2011, Spiegel proposed an app with ephemeral messaging as a product design class project.
 Later that year, Spiegel worked with fellow Stanford classmates Bobby Murphy and Reggie Brown to launch a prototype of this concept called "Picaboo", which they later renamed as Snapchat.
 The app's popularity grew significantly and in 2012, Spiegel left Stanford to focus on Snapchat shortly before completing his degree.
 By the end of 2012, Spiegel's Snapchat app had reached 1 million daily active users.
 He later completed his remaining credits and graduated in 2018.
+Time magazine named Spiegel as one of the 100 most influential people in the world in 2014 and 2017.